 - Please note: tickets are issued without pre-seating.
 On busy days, be sure to be at the film hall door in time to obtain the seating of your choice.

-- Doors close fifteen minutes after the start of the film.
+- Doors close five minutes after the start of the film.

-- No dogs allowed in the screening halls or in the restaurant.
+- No dogs allowed (accept guide dogs) in the screening halls or in the restaurant.

 - Babies are not allowed in the screening halls, except during our special baby cinema screenings every last Friday of the month.